Biomedical-Electronics/masb-pot-s-ecologiques/REPORT_EN.md

 </a>
 </p>

-> Figura 4. a)  Forma de onda de entrada de voltametría cíclica voltage vs Tiempo b) ejemplo de una gráfica de salida corrente vs voltage [3].
+> Figure 4.
+Input waveform to the chronoamperometry vs time

-## Objetivos
+## Objetives

-Los objetivos de éste proyecto se pueden resumir en los siguientes cinco puntos.
+The objectives of this project can be summarized in the following  points.

-- Programar un potenciostato portable.
+- Program a portable potentiostat.
-- Controlar la *Power Management Unit* (PMU) del módulo *front-end* del potenciostato.
+- Control the *Power Management Unit* (PMU) of the *front-end* module of the potentiostat.
-- Comunicarse con la aplicación viSens-S instalada con el *host* u ordenador mediante el protocolo MASB-COMM-S.
+- Communicate with the viSens-S installed application with the *host* or computer by the MASB-COMM-S protocol.
-- Realizar una voltammetría cíclica.
+- Perform a cyclic voltammetry.
-- Realizar una cronoamperometría.
+- Perform a chronoamperometry.

-## Materiales
+## Materials

-Cómo se ha mencionado anteriormente, se va a usar:
+As it has been commented before, the materials that are going to be used are:

-### Placa de Evaluación
+### Evaluation board

-STM32 Nucleo-F401RE de STMicroelectronics, Figura 5.
+STM32 Nucleo-F401RE of STMicroelectronics, Figure 5.